purplecabbage/phonegap-plugins/iPhone/Twitter/README.md

 9. If you wish to allow users to share URLs and/or images you need to add a whitelist wildcard since you don't know which domains they'll reference.
 Simply add a wildcard entry (*) to external hosts whitelist (PhoneGap.plist/ExternalHosts).
 10. Run the application in Xcode.

-If you have issues with the app crashing on iOS Simulator you may have a weak linking issue.
+If you have issues with the app crashing with `EXC_BAD_ACCESS` on iOS Simulator you may have a weak linking issue.
+With your project highlighted in the left column in XCode go to Targets > Your Project > Build Settings > Linking > Other Linker Flags and replace `-weak_library` with `-weak-lSystem`
 For more information see: http://stackoverflow.com/questions/6738858/use-of-blocks-crashes-app-in-iphone-simulator-4-3-xcode-4-2-and-4-0-2